o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 - click **Back**, resolve problems with mesh files and click **Next** to retry import, or
 - proceed by clicking **Next** and finish URDF import.
 Missing meshes can be added afterward in the O3DE editor.

-#### Creating O3DE prefab
+### Creating a robot prefab

 7. On the next page:

 - Choose a prefab name
-- Indicate (using the checkbox) if robot physics should be based on articulations, or classic rigid bodies and joints structure.
+- Indicate (using the checkbox) if robot physics should be based on articulations or classic rigid bodies and joints structure.

 Click **Create Prefab** when finished.